Installing Falco

 To install a Helm chart

-to the default namespace, Falco may work incorrectly.
-We recommend that you specify a value different from all existing namespaces (e.g.,falco-space
+namespaceto the default namespace, Falco may work incorrectly.
+We recommend specifying a value different from all the existing namespaces, e.g.,falco-space.Note

-If you are using a Helm version below 3.8.0, append the
+If you are using a Helm version below 3.8.0, add the